leplusorg/openid-connect-provider-debugger/README.md

 and authenticate using the username and password chosen in the above command.

 Click the "Create client" button to create a new client.
-Choose a client ID and click "Next".
+Choose a client ID (e.g. "debugger") and click "Next".
 On the next screen, toggle on the Client authentication then click Next again.
 Then on the final screen you need to provide the "Valid Redirect URIs".
 Put here the value <http://localhost:8080/*> assuming that you will be running the debugger on port 8080 (see "Run" section above for details).
 Click